The three largest cities in the U.S. are now also engaged in new airport construction on a massive scale.

 Completion of this project is expected to occur in 2025.

-Who is the design team on the JFK Terminal 1 project?
+Who are the architects and engineers on the JFK Terminal 1 project?

 PGAL Architects in Houston, Texas are handling the design work on this project, with Atkins North America handling the civil engineering and Walter P Moore as the structural engineers.